apifortress/Bloodhound/doc/01_basic_configuration.md

 `max` is the maximum number of threads created for this thread pool (the threads exceeding `min` get decommissioned when not in use)

-`factor` is a multiplier that depends on the server AFtheM is operating on and it works like this `factor*cpu=n_of_threads`.
+`factor` is a multiplier that depends on the server Bloodhound is operating on and it works like this `factor*cpu=n_of_threads`.
 A way to make the system more adaptive to the context.

 Check out the [Fine Tuning Guide](06_fine_tuning.md) for further readings on this topic.